 Ultimately, weight gain is about energy balance and metabolic rate, and not about collagen or any one food or supplement.
-This article will further explain weight gain, collagen, and how the two are not necessarily related.

 What Causes Weight Gain?